stylelint/vscode-stylelint/README.md

 The 0.x versions of this extension, which used Stylelint 13.x and prior, supported validating many different languages out of the box without any additional configuration.
 However, this added a lot of complexity and resulted in many cases of unwanted or unexpected behaviour.

-In current versions of the extension, the extension only supports validating CSS and PostCSS out of the box and requires additional configuration to validate other languages.
+In current versions of the extension, the extension only supports validating CSS, Less, and PostCSS out of the box and requires additional configuration to validate other languages.
 You will need to:

 1. Install the PostCSS syntax for the language you want to validate into your workspace, e.g. [postcss-scss].
 1. Configure Stylelint to use the syntax by providing the module name in the [`customSyntax`] option using overrides (or use the [corresponding option](#stylelintcustomsyntax) in this extension's settings).